Copyright Guidelines for Birkbeck staff

 - If the work has been created by several people the period of protection will last for 70 years following the death of the last surviving author.

-- Sound recordings and broadcasts or cable programmes are protected for 50 years from the first recording or transmission.
+- Broadcasts or cable programmes are protected for 50 years from the first recording or transmission.

 - Films are protected for 70 years from the death of the last survivor of the main parties involved in the production, although actors’ performance rights may also exist.

 - Copyright in the typographical arrangement of a literary work rests with the publisher for 25 years following the date of publication.

 - rent or lend the work